Blue Chip Stocks in India 2026

 14. Oil and Natural Gas Corporation Ltd.

-Oil and Natural Gas Corporation Limited (ONGC) is a major global energy company specializing in oil and natural gas exploration and production.
-ONGC maintains a competitive debt-to-equity ratio compared to the industry average and possesses a substantial market capitalization, reflecting its significant influence within the energy sector.
+Oil and Natural Gas Corporation Limited (ONGC) is a major global energy company specialising in oil and natural gas exploration and production.
+ONGC maintains a competitive debt-to-equity ratio compared to the industry average and possesses a substantial market capitalisation, reflecting its significant influence within the energy sector.

 15. Adani Enterprises Ltd.